mikaelkindborg/VimanaCode/README.md

     cd vimana/v1_takeoff/
     php examples.php

+The file examples.php conytains the vimana code, as a HEREDOC string.
+You can easily create your own PHP-files with Vimana code and run them using php myfile.php.

+## C-version

+To run the C version, do as follows (compile with cc or gcc):

+    cd vimana/v4_c
+    cc vimana.c -o vimana
+    ./vimana

+The actual Vimana code is in vimana.c´, just as a C string.
+There are various snippets I have used for testing in the file.
+I have not yet added running Vimana code from a file.

 I created Vimana as an experiment, for the fun of it.
 I am on old Lisp programmer and in school I had a Hewlett & Packard calculator with Reverse Polish Notation.
 Sweet memories.
 This is a retro project.